The Shaman Leveling Guide

 - Questing and or Grinding – low stress and you’ll level fast enough.
 The in-game quest helper is fine, but Dugi’s is much better.
 Questing is, overall, about as fast as dungeon or PvP leveling.

 - Dungeoning – via the Dungeon Finder tool: DPS classes are a dime a dozen so the wait times to get into the dungeons can be a few minutes, but this can result in fast XP and better gear than you’ll get from questing.
-Just go questiing while you’re waiting for the dungeon queue.
+Just go questing while you’re waiting for the dungeon queue.
 Dungeon leveling isn’t much faster than questing (mostly due to the sometimes long wait times for a group,) but it’s different and you get the nicer gear.
+If you go Resto, and are a halfway decent healer, then your queues will be shorter and XP gain faster.

 - PvP leveling – Battleground weekends can result in seriously fast XP if your side wins.
 Since winning doesn’t seem to be a priority these days, for either faction, it might be best to do this with a well-oiled team.
 Even if it’s not the BG weekend, wins still result in very nice XP gains.
 XP while losing is about the same as questing XP and is more frustrating (to me, anyway.)